-As a GSI you may be one of the first campus employees a student contacts after experiencing SVSH, because that experience is likely to affect their behavior and performance in class, and because students sometimes find GSIs easier to speak to than faculty or staff.
+As a GSI you may be one of the first campus employees a student contacts after experiencing sexual harassment or violence, because that experience is likely to affect their behavior and performance in class, and because students sometimes find GSIs easier to speak to than faculty or staff.
 It is extremely important for these students to be treated with respect and not judged or blamed in any way.
-Learn more about supporting someone who discloses (https://care.berkeley.edu/how-we-support-survivors/support-someone/) an instance of SVSH.